Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: HyperPlonk Accelerator Units

-In these equations, $\alpha$ is a challenge from the SHA3 unit, and all other symbols represent multilinear polynomials.
-These polynomials share a common sum-of-products representation, but are each unique and require slightly different datapaths.
-We develop a unified SumCheck Unit that can handle each of these polynomials.
-We highlight the key contributions of our architecture next.
+In these equations, $\alpha$ is a challenge from the SHA3 unit, and all other symbols represent multilinear polynomials. $f_{z_1}, f_{z_2}$ and $k_i$ are all \textit{Built MLEs} constructed from SHA3 challenges (see the discussion of $r(X)$ in \autoref{sec:ZeroCheck}).
+These SumCheck polynomials share a common sum-of-products representation, but are each unique and require slightly different datapaths.
+We develop a unified SumCheck unit that can handle each of these polynomials and highlight the key contributions of our architecture next.

-\subsubsection{Sumcheck Round PE Microarchitecture}
+\subsubsection{SumCheck Round PE Microarchitecture}

-In ZeroCheck and PermutationCheck, there are polynomials that appear multiple times across terms.
+In ZeroCheck and PermCheck, there are polynomials that appear multiple times across terms.
 In HyperPlonk's CPU baseline, the boolean hypercube summations are performed iteratively term-by-term, incurring redundant computation for these repeating polynomials.
 We address this by computing all evaluations for each polynomial in parallel.
-For example, in Equation \ref{eq:zc}, the polynomial $f_{z_1}$ has to be evaluated at $X_i = 0, 1, 2, 3$ and $4$.
-This computation only needs to be performed once before being used to compute the product in each term of $f_{zero}$. \autoref{fig:sumcheck_uarch} shows an example of how our Sumcheck PEs handle ZeroCheck computation for $f_{zero}$.
-Each unique MLE takes its respective $X_i = 0 \text{ and } 1$ values (e.g., $c_0 = q_R(X_i = 0)$), and uses these values to construct the needed $X_i$ evaluations.
+For example, in Equation \ref{eq:zc}, the polynomial $f_{z_1}$ has to be evaluated at $X_i = 0, 1, 2, 3$ and $4$ because the largest-degree term it appears in has a degree of four.
+This computation only needs to be performed once before being used to compute the product in each term of $f_{zero}$. \autoref{fig:sumcheck_uarch} shows an example of how our SumCheck PEs handle ZeroCheck computation for $f_{zero}$.
+Each unique polynomial takes its respective $X_i = 0 \text{ and } 1$ values (e.g., $c_0 = q_R(X_i = 0)$ in \autoref{fig:sumcheck_uarch}), and uses these values to extend to the needed $X_i$ evaluations.
 Then, each product in \autoref{eq:zc} must be computed for each $X_i$ evaluation.
 The products at the evaluation points are then accumulated into registers.
 Due to the inherent degree imbalance, some terms have fewer evaluations; the additional evaluations are computed via Barycentric Interpolation \cite{barycentric}.
 This is omitted in the figure since it only adds a fixed cost at the end of each round (23 modmuls for ZeroCheck and 46 modmuls for PermCheck).
-Each MLE observes different datapaths, so we use a specialized design to exploit high reuse, full-pipelining, and high levels of parallelism.
+Each polynomial observes a different datapath, so we use a specialized design to exploit high reuse, full-pipelining, and high levels of parallelism.